 Apply for a mailing permit for nonprofits to receive reduced postage pricing on bulk mailings.

 Fulfill legal requirements for charitable solicitation, which may be regulated by your city, county, or state.
 This may involve obtaining necessary licenses or permits and filing annual reports and financial statements.

 You'll have compliance guidelines to meet, which may include a solicitations registration with the state (normally administered by the Attorney General's office), corporate tax exemption with the state, and sales tax exemption, which allows you to purchase items for your nonprofit without paying sales tax on them.

 Creating a nonprofit organization takes a lot of time and effort.
 Hiring the right tax and legal professionals can make the task easier.
 Because many nonprofit founders are interested in serving the greater good, they're often willing to do whatever it takes to help the people and communities they're interested in.

 If you need help with how to set up a 501c, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.